akvo/unep-gpml/doc/TRANSLATION_SYSTEM_IMPLEMENTATION.md

 DELETE FROM topic_translation
 WHERE topic_type = :topic-type
 AND topic_id = :topic-id;

--- :name delete-bulk-topic-translations :! :n
--- Delete all translations for multiple topics (all languages) DELETE FROM topic_translation
-WHERE (topic_type, topic_id) IN (:v*:topic-filters);

 -- :name get-topic-translation-languages :? :*
 -- Get available languages for a topic